sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   element

   Explanation       This tag is to be set if an an enitre CLI view is to be rendered using a Jinja template or a Python callback.
+                    The callback must return a string object having a single command or a list of commands separated by the delimiter '\;'.
                     Inernally developer has to map this tag value to a Jinja template or a callback name.
                     The mapping is to be provided in file CLI/acioner/show_config_data.py